✓ Updated March 2026

 Local Buses

-Agra has a local bus network connecting various parts of the city and surrounding areas.
-This is the most budget-friendly option for experiencing local life, but can be crowded and confusing for first-time visitors.
+Agra has a local bus network that connects various parts of the city and surrounding areas.
+This is the most economical option for budget travelers and offers a true local experience, though it can be crowded and confusing for first-time visitors.

 Hired Car with Driver